Take the first step to writing your children’s book story. Download the free children’s book template here to help you get started.

 As you may already know, the children’s book illustrator’s job is to create the images that go along with the story.
 However, what you may not know is that the illustrator is also the storyteller for the book.
 (That’s why not every artist is an illustrator.)

-However they work together, it creates a cohesive bond that brings the story to life.
+Together, they create a cohesive bond that brings the story to life.

 Who’s job is it to find the illustrator?